RichDeBourke/simple-f3-multi-lang-site/README.md

 * Safari (mobile & desktop)

 And with:

 * IE 9, 10, & 11
-    * *The site doesn't work with older versions of Internet Explorer (IE8 or older), but a visitor will still be able to see the content as I serve a special CSS file and block the JavaScript files for IE8 and older.*
+  * *The site doesn't work with older versions of Internet Explorer, but a visitor will still be able to see the content as I serve a special CSS file and block the JavaScript files for IE 8 and older.*

 ## Licensing

 This code is provided under an [MIT license](http://opensource.org/licenses/mit-license.php).
 See the [LICENSE](https://github.com/RichDeBourke/simple-f3-multi-lang-site/blob/master/LICENSE) file for details.

 Fat-Free is provided under a [GNU Public License (GPL v3)](https://www.gnu.org/licenses/gpl-3.0.html)